philzook58/philzook58.github.io/_posts/2025-02-04-tree_decomp_etudes.md

 - <https://dl.acm.org/doi/10.1145/3473577>  Algebras for weighted search
 - <https://dl.acm.org/doi/10.1145/2500365.2500613> Fun with semirings: a functional pearl on the abuse of linear algebra

+I still find tree decomposition somewhat cloudy.
+I don't think I would have defined the concept myself.
+I suspect it is defined in a way unnatural to my intended usage.

 Trees are nice.
 You can often treat the leaves and then treat the parents of those leaves until you finish processing the whole graph.
 Many analyses or computations on trees are compositional in this sense.
 You can solve them by top down recursion, or single pass bottom up iteration.

 Trees are also nice similarly because we can sometimes semantically interpret them compositionally (as a simple recursive functional program of type `Tree -> Meaning` ).
 Like the syntax tree `add(one,two)` is easy top interpret as the natural number `3` via a function `eval : aexpr -> nat`.